Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 - individual difference
   - ASQ
   - Big five personabilities?
   - working memory?
-Even though they did not find a significance, but based on their research seems to be relevant?
+Even though they did not find a significance, but based on their research seems to be relevant.

-## Hypothesis
-- verb > animacy
-  - Animacy will not affect the reaction time
-  - fear verb faster than source and faster than preceiver (fear > source > preceiver)

-- animacy > verb
-  - verb will not affect the reaction time
-  - animate noun > collective > animate plural noun

-- animacy x verb interaction (multiple constraint)
-  - Animacy will affect the reaction time and interact with the verb condition
-  - fear + animate noun = fastest > fear + collective > fear + animate plural noun ....